 - Race to reskill – Organisations are looking to embark on transformation, but nearly all reported significant skills gaps.
 Executives shared that their investment in learning was the number one HR initiative they thought would deliver business return.
 But employee uptake of retraining opportunities has lagged.

 - Sense for science – The use of AI and predictive tools has quadrupled.
 While this is helping to answer business questions, it also raises questions about protection versus privacy and using the data ethically.

-- Energize the experience – delivering on the employee experience is a top priority, and many organizations are redesigning their structures to be more people-centric.
+- Energise the experience – delivering on the employee experience is a top priority, and many organisations are redesigning their structures to be more people-centric.

 Interesting moments from the interview:

-Energizing your employees"Energized employees, or people who are energized by the job to be technically correct, are six times more likely to work for a company where leaders effectively balance economics and empathy in their decisions.
+Energising your employees"Energised employees, or people who are energised by the job to be technically correct, are six times more likely to work for a company where leaders effectively balance economics and empathy in their decisions.
 And we definitely have a lot of decisions do to economic challenges that companies are being faced."

 Reskilling environments"When we spoke to employee about why they hadn't taken up with reskilling they said things such as: there's a lack of time at work, I want to spend my free time and other ways, or even if I do reskill our company is not going to value it and I am not going to get opportunities.
 So if we think reskilling is critical for our transformation, we’ve got to look differently at lifelong learning and start to look at performance management, and new structures that can support a much more aggressive reskilling environment."